 Want to be a Fashion Model?

-Here's a quick photo made, in between sets, during a fashion shoot I was involved with a little while back.
+Here's a quick photo made, in between sets, during a fashion photography session I was involved with a while back.
 It was a privately organised session with a lovely teenage girl, Caroline, who agreed to model for the day.

-In fact the session had originally been organised as a publicity shoot for an up-and-coming fashion designer in Melbourne and I was brought in to provide some technical assistance for the photographer, a friend, who had agreed to do the shoot.
-As I was there primarily for technical support my images were made quickly, in between sets, just as lighting, backgrounds or clothing were changed.
+In fact the session had originally been organized as a publicity shoot for an up-and-coming fashion designer in Melbourne and I was brought in to provide some technical assistance for the photographer, a friend, who had agreed to do the photography.
+As I was there primarily for technical support my images were made quickly, in between sets, as lighting, backgrounds or clothing were changed.

 From the models's point of view this image was made near the end of a long, hard session.
 For me its more of a portrait than a fashion image and more about the individual than about the garments she's wearing or any suggested lifestyle attained through the purchase of such garments.